tomhwidd/tomhwidd/README.md

 - 👋 Hi, I’m @tomhwidd
-- 👀 I’m interested in Astrophysical and Cosmological projects.
+- 👀 I’m interested in Astrophysics and Cosmology simulations.
 - 🌱 I’m currently learning the absolute basics!
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me ...